lhcb/glossary/glossary/C.md

 A service at a grid site that runs jobs.
 For example `LCG.CERN.cern`, `LCG.RAL.uk`.

+## CLARO {#CLARO}

+CLARO is a customized 8-channel «ASIC» CMOS chip used to read out «RICH» «MaPMT»s in Upgrade I.
+It is a digital board with a binary output.
+Each channel is calibrated separately to find the most optimal threshold.
+The threshold defines whether 1 (signal) or 0 (no signal) will be transmitted.

 ## CVMFS: CERN Virtual Machine File System {#CVMFS}

 [CVMFS](https://cernvm.cern.ch/portal/filesystem) is a network file system based on HTTP and optimised to deliver experiment software